 13. Become a Kid Again at the Pokemon Center

 Gotta catch ’em all!

-Regardless of if you watched Pokemon when you were younger, this shop is adorable.
+Regardless of whether you watched Pokemon when you were younger or not, this shop is adorable.
 Walls are lined with plushies and you’ll see Pikachu’s face on just about everything.
 You can find everything from stationary, cutlery, phones cases, to doormats all featuring characters from the Pokemon series.
 There’s also plenty of Japan themed memorabilia.
 So even for those unfamiliar with the franchise, these characters sure are cute and would make an excellent souvenir.